 It’s a red-tailed hawk, one of the few birds we see in the desert.
 He liked to tell me hawks are the warriors of truth, a sign we’d made the right decision to leave everything behind and come here.
 He’d point them out and expect me to share in his revelations or visions.
 I don’t.
 I see a scared and smelly old bird.

-The bird screeches again, jumps into the air, and attempts to fly.
+The bird screeches again and jumps into the air attempting to fly.
 Its wings are too wide for the small space and it knocks into the walls falling with a pitiful cry into a heap by the fireplace.
 It clicks its beak, turns its head back and forth, and stares at me.
 I feel sorry for it, trapped in these walls.

 Grabbing the gun, I walk in tiny sideways steps toward the hallway.
 The hawk jumps onto the rocking chair in the corner and, when the chair moves, tumbles in a heap onto the floor.
 It seems unharmed, but more frantic.
 I rush down the hallway and into the darkness of our room.